 Date Written: October 1, 2016

-The modern marketplace is characterized by speed differentials, with some traders being fractions of a second faster than others.
-Theory models suggest that such differentials may have both positive and negative effects on liquidity.
+Modern markets are characterized by speed differentials, with some traders being fractions of a second faster than others.
+Theory models suggest that such differentials may have both positive and negative effects on liquidity and gains from trade.
 We examine these effects by studying a series of exogenous weather-related episodes that temporarily remove the speed advantages of the fastest traders by disrupting their microwave networks.
-The disruptions are associated with lower adverse selection, trading costs and volatility as well as the emergence of latent liquidity.
-The results are consistent with theory models suggesting that speed differentials result in greater adverse selection of liquidity suppliers.
+The disruptions are associated with lower adverse selection and lower trading costs.
+In a separate analysis, we show that a long-term removal of speed differentials results in similar effects and also increases gains from trade.

 JEL Classification: G10, G14